a3helmich/Konfidence.BaseClasses/README.md

 All tests can either be run in visual studio, with dotnet test konfidence.baseclasses.sln or dotnet test [testprojectname].tests.csproj.

-Integration tests running against SQl server will fail until a test database setup is made available.
+Integration tests running against SQL server will fail until a test database setup is made available.

 # Libraries